rivue/Gamified-Study-Tool/README.md

 IDEAS:

     cleanup / maintenence:
+        - remove library difficulty, mentor, language, etc... from db course structure, backend, frontend course creation screen
+        - note: easy to get rid of in the frontend, but have to remove lots of stuff in backend w/ various function calls and stuff
+        - get rid of other stuff I'm not using / don't plan on using like stuff in User model with ai tutor, etc...
         - break up different files to make them smaller and more modular:
         - library_routes
         - library_handlers